CGEOUNAM/MexicanEarthquakeDatabase/README.md

 # MexicanEarthquakeDatabase
-The Mexican earthquake source parameter database
+The Mexican earthquake source parameter database: a new resource for earthquake physics and seismic hazard analyses in Mexico